Updated October 25, 2023

 Insurance Regulatory and Development Authority (IRDA) Act

-IRDA Act was passed by parliament in December’1999 and it received president approval in January’2000.
+The IRDA Act was passed by parliament in December’1999 and received presidential approval in January 2000.
 The main aim of the authority is “to protect the interest of holders of Insurance policies to regulate, promote and ensure orderly growth of Insurance industry & for matters connected therewith or incidental thereto.”
-Under this Act, Controller of Insurance under Insurance Act 1398 was replaced by newly established authority called Insurance Regulatory and Development Authority (IRDA).
+Under this Act, the Controller of Insurance under the Insurance Act 1398 was replaced by a newly established authority called the Insurance Regulatory and Development Authority (IRDA).

-- The authority will consists of chairman, whole time members & part time members and they will act as a group of members and will work jointly not individually like Controller of Insurance.
+- The authority will consist of a Chairman, whole-time members & part-time members, and they will act as a group of members and will work jointly, not individually, like the Controller of Insurance.

-- In case if any member resign or die, the authority will still continue to work.
+- If any member resigns or dies, the authority will continue to work.

-- Sue or be sued means the Authority can file a case against any person or organization and vice versa.
+- Sue or being sued means the Authority can file a case against any person or organization and vice versa.

-Duties: – The duty of the authority is to control, promote and safeguard orderly growth of the insurance industry and reinsurance business subject to the provisions of any other provisions of the act.
+The authority’s duty is to control, promote, and safeguard the orderly growth of the insurance industry and reinsurance business subject to any other provisions of the act.

 Powers & Functions to:-

-(1) To protect the interest of the policy holders related to surrender value of policy, settlement of insurance claims, insurable interest, nomination by policy holders, other terms & conditions of insurance contract.
+(1) To protect the policyholders’ interest related to the policy’s surrender value, settlement of insurance claims, insurable interest, nomination by policyholders, and other terms & conditions of the insurance contract.

-(2) In case of General Insurance, who assess the loss of policy holder should be stated the code of conduct.
+(2) In the case of General Insurance, who assesses the policyholder’s loss should state the code of conduct.